LOS ANGELES CRIMINAL DEFENSE ATTORNEY JEFF VOLL

 ATTORNEY JEFF VOLL

-There is no other attorney in Los Angeles who can actually make this claim!
-Since my first day practicing law my one true goal and the thing that brings me the most satisfaction in my career is defending the legal rights of the accused.
+There is no other attorney in Los Angeles who can truthfully make this claim!
+Since my first day practicing law, that which brings me the most satisfaction is defending the legal rights of the accused.

 I have never worked as a police officer or a prosecutor.
-I am confident in my skills, my work, and furthermore dedication to my clients.
-If you can locate a criminal defense attorney who is able to claim and prove to you greater results than what is listed on my website then I implore you to retain their services and not my own in your current legal matter.
+I am confident in my skills, my work ethic, and furthermore my dedication to my clients.
+If you can locate a criminal defense attorney who is able to claim and prove to you greater results than what is listed on my website then please stop reading and retain their services and not my own in your current legal matter.

 Criminal Defense Attorney